ZeNyfh/gigavibe-java-edition/README.md

 > YT-DLP (added to path)

-(this can be acquired through "pip install yt-dlp" or "choco install yt-dlp" or "sudo snap install yt-dlp")
+(YT-DLP can be acquired through
+"pip install yt-dlp" on all platforms
+"choco install yt-dlp" on windows and "sudo snap install yt-dlp" on linux)

 The rest will be in the pom.xml file.